rit-sse/node-api/README.md

 * Go to the Share Calendar Tab and make the calendar public.
 * Head back to [Google Developer Console](https://console.developers.google.com/apis/library).
 Go to the same project you created before.
 Go to Libraries and search for Google Calendar API.
 Enable that API.
 * Next go to Credentials Tab.
 Click Create Credentials > API Key.
 You can store this key in `keys/google.json` under `web.api_key` or set the ENV variable `GOOGLE_API_KEY`.

+### Configuring Mailgun
+Only need to do this if you are working on scoreboard-related endpoints.

+* Create a [Mailgun](https://www.mailgun.com/) account or sign in to your existing account
+* Mailgun creates a sandbox address for testing with each account (eg. `sandbox<random_string>.mailgun.org`)
+* In order to send email from this sandbox, you have to add an authorized recipient.
+Click on the sandbox domain and click on the button 'Add Recipients'.
+Then invite a new recipient by typing in your email address.
+* You'll receive an email from Mailgun asking you to confirm that you want to receive test emails from this Mailgun account.
+Accept this request.
+* Set the ENV variable `MAILGUN_DOMAIN` with the sandbox domain, and set the ENV variable `MAILGUN_SECRET` with the API key for this sandbox.
+* When testing scoreboard-related endpoints (i.e. approving memberships), make sure the test user you're using has your email associated with it, so that you'll receive the test emails.

 ### Running the app
 1. `npm install`